-All Canine Partners' dogs are insured with The Insurance Emporium on a specific Assistance Dog Policy.
+All Canine Partners' dogs are insured under a specific Assistance Dog Policy.
 This cannot be changed upon a dog going home with a partner, and the dog must remain on this policy for its full working life.

 Vet fees can easily reach thousands of pounds; Canine Partners insist that partners keep the insurance policy paid and up to date to ensure that their canine partner would receive the necessary treatment if required.
 Within the dog Custodian Agreement, partners will sign to state that they will continue with Canine Partners' recommended insurance.